ItsOnlyBinary/znc-chathistory/README.md

 # znc-scrollback
-Implements the `SCROLLBACK` command, enabling infinite scrollback in clients by pulling previous content from log files and sending them to the client as raw IRC lines
+Implements the `SCROLLBACK` command, enabling infinite scrollback in clients by pulling previous content from log files and sending them to the client as raw IRC lines.

 ## Table of Contents
 - [Requirements](#requirements)